 While the alignment of environmental initiatives with health and safety practices has benefitted companies from a cost-efficiency standpoint, it has also helped health and safety managers understand the confluence these two initiatives share.
 To that end, many environment, health and safety professionals have found ways to incorporate the intersecting interests of environment and health and safety into mutually beneficial policies and procedures.

-, Shorthouse knows that safety comes first.
+Jeremy Shorthouse is one such professional.
+As the national environmental, health and safety manager for winemaker Vincor Canada, as well as COS magazine's Safety Leader of the Year for 2010, Shorthouse knows that safety comes first.
 He's also aware, though, that sometimes you can protect both your workers and the environment all at the same time.
 He pointed to water specifically as one workplace issue that impacts both workplace safety and the environment.

 "One critical crossover is definitely water," said Shorthouse.
 "Water is a part of our business just because of the fact that we're making wine.
 There are water additions and constant cleaning and so on, and that water obviously produces slippery floors.
 The more we can reuse our water the better, because it both saves water and keeps it off the floor.
 Reducing water usage means reducing slip hazards at our sites and in our cellars."